kreier/timeline/README.md

 - [v4.1](https://github.com/kreier/timeline/releases/tag/v4.1) 2024/02/27 Included Sinhala (සිංහල) and refined __Iloko__ and __Japanese__ (日本語).
 - [v4.2](https://github.com/kreier/timeline/releases/tag/v4.2) 2024/03/09 Included the family of Terah and the image from __Daniel 2__ with the world powers from Daniel 7.
 And 6 small images as illustration.
 - [v4.3](https://github.com/kreier/timeline/releases/tag/v4.3) 2024/03/16 Convert dictionary files to __.csv__ format to be easier readable in a [Jupyter Notebook](db/timeline.ipynb).
 You can create the latest PDF in your language in [Google Colab](https://colab.research.google.com/drive/1G0z6jKIs_B_Md_y6Wen108Keo5WazalZ?usp=sharing) with just a browser.
 - [v4.4](https://github.com/kreier/timeline/releases/tag/v4.4) 2024/03/24 Include inventions and insights that enable modern society from the last centuries with pictures.
-Add some of the Chinese dynasties to the oldest known historic date of 841 BC (Sima Qian) and beyond.
+Add some of the __Chinese dynasties__ to the oldest known historic date of 841 BC (Sima Qian) and beyond.
+- [v4.5](https://github.com/kreier/timeline/releases/tag/v4.4) 2024/04/13 Include the great tribulation in the time of the end, and a graph of the world population for the last 2000 years.
+It aligns with advancements in science, culture and society.

 ### Translations